kiranma72/abdm-docs/content/1-basics/The_PHR_Framework.md

 {{% icon icon="user-check" %}} *Try it out* - Create an ABHA address that you can use on the ABDM sandbox at [phrsbx.abdm.gov.in](https://phrsbx.abdm.gov.in).
 This will create an ABHA address on the @sbx HIE-CM hosted within the sandbox

-## What is an ABHA Number?
+## Supporting patients without phones using ABHA Number
 ABHA number is a *14 digit number* that is unique (only one per person) issued only after a strong KYC.
-Every ABHA number is automatically available as an ABHA address like <14digitabhano>@abdm.
+Every ABHA number is automatically available as an ABHA address on the NHA HIE-CM like <14digitabhano>@abdm.
 ABHA is a core building block of the ABDM ecosystem and integrates with several other systems to provide online KYC including Aadhaar, Driving licence and PAN

 You can obtain an ABHA number by signing up at [https://abha.abdm.gov.in](https://abha.abdm.gov.in)

 ABHA numbers are extremely important for helping those who use feature phones or do not use a phone to manage their personal health records.
 ABHA numbers are issued in assisted mode extensively by all Government health programs.
 Government programs are encouraged to link any health records they create to <14digitabhano>@abdm.

 *You can play around with the sandbox instance of the ABHA building block at* [https://abhasbx.abdm.gov.in](https://abhasbx.abdm.gov.in)

+## Health Information Exchange & Consent Manager (HIE-CM)
+This is the key ABDM building block that manages ABHA addresses, maintains links to health data for each ABHA address and manages consents provided by the user for sharing of their health data.
+It also supports exchange of interoperable health data between HIPs and HIUs.

+The ABDM architecture is designed to support multiple HIE-CMs to operate in the network.
+Each HIE-CM is referred to by a domain.
+NHA operates 2 HIE-CMs currently.
+A Sandbox HIE-CM with the domain @sbx and a production HIE-CM with the domain @abdm.

+## What is an HIU?
+An HIU (Health Information User) is an entity that wants access to digital health information about a user.
+An HIU can be a hospital, clinic, healthcare technology company, organizations working on health analytics, insurers, medical researchers, government entities etc.  HIUs will be able to request for health records of a user, and upon obtaining the user's digital consent, access a copy of the patients records and use them for the time period consented by the user.

 ## What is a PHR application?
 Personal Health Record Applications are software service providers who offer front ends to individuals and enable them to create a ABHA address, discover and link health records from various HIPs, allow users to view their records, offer long term storage of records, upload users health records and share records on the ABDM network.
 PHR Apps work closely with the HIE-CM and provide a front end for HIE-CM actions like viewing and granting consents.